XingxinHE/CSharp_Notes/0.StepByStep/README.md

 📌**Benefits of `using` statement**

-:one:Scalability when disposing multiple resources.
+1️⃣Scalability when disposing multiple resources.

 :two:Compatible with the program code.